GiuliaLanzillotta/giulias_blog/docs/TheAIPanel.md

-With no further due, let me point you to the posts in this discussion. <br>
+With no further ado, let me point you to the posts in this discussion. <br>

 [Discussion 1]({% post_url 2020-08-17-TheAIPanel1 %})